 The main attraction is the representation of the twelve Jyotirlingas of Shiva at the opening of the cave.

-Due to its historical significance and rumored miracles, devotees from different places visit the Kamnath Mahadev Temple at the end of the month of Shravan.
+Due to its historical significance and rumored miracles, devotees from different places visit the Kamnath Mahadeva Temple at the end of the month of Shravan.
 A grand fair to mark the culmination of this holy period is an event that many devotees attend.

 The Somnath temple is considered to be one of the first Jyotirlingas in the country.
 Jyotirlingas are one of the most auspicious places.
 Many Shaivas from all over the country flock towards the Somnath temple at different periods.